-Here is some information on common holiday wrapping materials that people often wonder about:
+Here is some recycling and disposal information on common holiday wrapping materials that people often wonder about:

 - Wrapping paper

-Most paper wrapping paper can be included with your blue bag recyclables.
+Most paper wrapping paper can be included with your curbside recycling.
 Foil-lined wrapping paper is not accepted for recycling and should be disposed of with your garbage.

 - Tissue paper

-Tissue paper used to wrap presents or fill gift bags can be included in your blue bag for recycling.
+Tissue paper used to wrap presents or fill gift bags can be included with your curbside recycling.

 - Ribbons and bows